HarryLovesCode/Vulkan-API-Book/chap09/chap09.md

                       uint32_t buffer) {}
 ```

 In order for the swapchain to present images, we'll have to inform Vulkan of some things.
 We can use `VkPresentInfoKHR` to do this.

-You can find documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#VkPresentInfoKHR) and the definition is below:
+**Definition for `VkPresentInfoKHR`**:

 ```cpp
 typedef struct VkPresentInfoKHR {